Astrogamer54/astroactivities/README.md

 # Contributing

-All contributions are greatly appreciated, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.
+All contributions a re greatly appreciated, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on this project.